Indy Pride Festival: Festival

 The festival includes several attractions for the LGBT community and allies, to browse and watch.
-Local LGBT groups and supportive businesses sponsor booths catering to the community as a whole, as well as special interest groups.
+Local LGBTQ groups and supportive businesses sponsor booths catering to the community as a whole, as well as special interest groups.
 Surrounding the park, food vendors and other businesses also set up displays to show support and to market to the community.
 The main stage overlooks the event and serves as a centerpiece for the festival.
 National and local talents provide performances from the stage.
 Performances have included the Pride of Indy Band, singers, national recording artists, drag performances, DJs, and speeches.

 Performances have ranged from pure entertainment, such as RuPaul who performed at the close of the festival in 2006 and Kat DeLuna who performed in 2009, to informational speeches, such as from Candace Gingrich, who in 2007, gave a speech for the Human Rights Campaign on same-sex marriage issues.
 In 2012, the festival added a 2nd stage dedicated to DJs and dance music, as well as an area designated for family friendly entertainment.

-2013 marked the 25th year of Indy's public LGBT Pride celebration.